jopemachine/awesome-stars/README.md

 ## JavaScript

+- [Khan/pull-request-comment-trigger](https://github.com/Khan/pull-request-comment-trigger) - A github action for detecting a "trigger" in a pull request description or comment
+- [motdotla/dotenv](https://github.com/motdotla/dotenv) - Loads environment variables from .env for nodejs projects.
 - [Gustu/string-to-color](https://github.com/Gustu/string-to-color) - Time invariant color from any object.
 - [sverweij/dependency-cruiser](https://github.com/sverweij/dependency-cruiser) - Validate and visualize dependencies.
 Your rules.
 JavaScript, TypeScript, CoffeeScript.
 ES6, CommonJS, AMD.
 - [remy/nodemon](https://github.com/remy/nodemon) - Monitor for any changes in your node.js application and automatically restart the server - perfect for development